jina-ai/fastapi-serve/docs/upgrades/README.md

 ```

 Eventually, you'll see that the version has been updated to `0.0.2` without any downtime.
 The `zero_downtime.py` script also reports the revision number, which is incremented every time the app is updated.
+check

 ### 🎯 Wrapping Up

-With `fastapi-serve`, you gain the ability to perform zero-downtime upgrades, a feature crucial to maintaining a seamless user experience.
-By eliminating service disruptions, you enhance your application's reliability, providing your users with constant access to your services even during updates.
-Moreover, the power of zero-downtime upgrades lies not only in maintaining service continuity but also in offloading the complexity from application users.
-They won't need to deal with handling any application downtime or manually checking for updates.
+With `fastapi-serve`, you gain the ability to perform zero-downtime upgrades, eliminating service disruptions and enhancing your application's reliability by providing your users with constant access even during updates.
+Users don't need to deal with application downtime or manually check for updates.